zhonghan721/tp/docs/UserGuide.md

 </br>**Example:**

 * `delivery add Chocolate Cake --customer 1 --date 2023-12-12` </br>

-  Adds a delivery with the name `Chocolate Cake` for the customer with ID `1`.
-The expected delivery date is set to `2023-12-12`, the order date is automatically set to today's date, the delivery status is initialised to `CREATED`, and the delivery address is the same as the customer's address.
+  Adds a Delivery with the name `Chocolate Cake` for the Customer with ID `1`.
+The expected Delivery date is set to `2023-12-12`, the order date is automatically set to today's date, the Delivery status is initialised to `CREATED`, and the Delivery address is the same as the Customer's address.

 ![](images/ug/delivery_add.png)